sse-secure-systems/connaisseur/docs/README.md

 Supported signature solutions and configuration options are documented under [validators](./validators/README.md).

-Connaisseur is expected to be compatible with most Kubernetes services.
-It has been successfully tested with:
+Connaisseur supports Kubernets v1.16 and higher.
+It is expected to be compatible with most Kubernetes services and has been successfully tested with:

 - [K3s](https://github.com/rancher/k3s) ✅
 - [kind](https://kind.sigs.k8s.io/) ✅